hybridgroup/gocv/README.md

 Now run the following commands:

 	cd C:\opencv\build
 	mingw32-make

 The build should start.
 It will probably take a very long time.
 When it is finished run:

 	mingw32-make install

 Last, add `C:\opencv\build\install\x64\mingw\bin` to your System Path.

 You should now have OpenCV 3.4 installed on your Windows 10 machine.

-### How to go build/go run your code

-One time per session, you must run the script:

-		env.cmd
+### Verifying the installation

+To verify your installation you can run one of the included examples.

+First, change the current directory to the location of the GoCV repo:

+	cd %GOPATH%/src/gocv.io/x/gocv

 Now you should be able to build or run any of the command examples:

 	go run .\cmd\version\main.go

 The version program should output the following:

 	gocv version: 0.12.0
 	opencv lib version: 3.4.1

-You might want to copy the `env.cmd` script into your own projects, to make it easier to setup the needed environment vars when building your own code.

-If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times (`env.cmd` must have been executed as described above):
+If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times:

 	go install gocv.io/x/gocv

+### Custom Environment

+By default, OpenCV is expected to be in `C:\opencv\build\install\include`.
+This behavior can be disabled by supplying `-tags customenv` when building/running your application.
+When building with this tag you will need to supply the CGO environment variables yourself.

+Due to the way OpenCV produces DLLs, including the version in the name, using this method is required if you're using a different version of OpenCV.

+For example:

+	set CGO_CPPFLAGS=-IC:\opencv\build\install\include
+	set CGO_LDFLAGS=-LC:\opencv\build\install\x64\mingw\lib -lopencv_core341 -lopencv_face341 -lopencv_videoio341 -lopencv_imgproc341 -lopencv_highgui341 -lopencv_imgcodecs341 -lopencv_objdetect341 -lopencv_features2d341 -lopencv_video341 -lopencv_dnn341 -lopencv_xfeatures2d341 -lopencv_plot341 -lopencv_tracking341 -lopencv_img_hash341

+Please note that you will need to run these 2 lines of code one time in your current session in order to build or run the code, in order to setup the needed ENV variables.

 ## How to contribute